HugoCDM/Catalog-App/README.md

 - A clear button is displayed on top for deleting all items

 ### add_or_update()
-- Add a item if not exists in the list(Treeview)
+- Add an item if not exists in the list(Treeview)
 - Update the item, quantity and value if already exists in the list(Treeview)

 ### update()